maxjae/sec-shmem-doc/sec_dma_doc/sec_dma_doc.md

 ### In-kernel entry structure

-To keep track of all DMA mappings and their addresses, the kernel tracks all of those in entriy structures:
+To keep track of all DMA mappings and their addresses, the kernel manages a red-black tree, which consists of entry nodes:

         struct disagg_dma_entry {
-                dma_addr_t proxyDma;
-                void *proxyShmem;
-                void *hostShmem;
+                struct rb_node node;
-                void *hostAddr;
+                void *vmDMA;
+                dma_addr_t proxyDMA;
                 size_t size;
         };

-(TODO: change names in code, to correspond to [this](#addresses-overview))

 Those entries are only kept kernel-side, not on the proxy.

-Of those addresses only the vmDMA could be any value.
-All others are in a specified range.
-That means we only have to save one of vmShmem, proxyDMA and proxyShmem as we can calculate all the others when having just one.
+Of the addresses only the vmDMA could be any value. proxyDMA is surely in a specified range.
+That means when saving just proxyDMA, both vmShmem and proxyShmem can be calculated by adding an offset to proxyDMA.
 Those entries are needed in order to be able to fulfill requests to the [sync-API](#protocol-sequence-diagram), as the caller only provides the proxyDMA address.
 So we first have to get corresponding addresses to know where we have to do encryption/decryption/copying from/to.
+As soon as the region is unmaped, the entry is removed from the red-black tree.

 ### Protocol (sequence diagram)